-I like music, science, nature, fiction, reality, comedy, social justice and grassroots movements, amazing individuals past and present, intersectional feminism (identity politics ain't everything though, better discussed in person), and PEOPLE!
+I dig music, science, nature, saying ridiculous shit, fiction, reality, comedy, grassroots movements, amazing individuals past and present, total fucking nonsense, class conscious feminism, and socialism.
 Dislikes include yogurt and the inevitability of death.

 Being generally amused and stoked about the human condition in spite of everything.

 Having more musical instruments than I'm good at playing